CUBRID/cubrid-manual/en/api/php.rst

 CUBRID PHP driver is written based on CCI API so affected by CCI configurations such as **CCI_DEFAULT_AUTOCOMMIT**.

-To download PHP driver or get the latest information, click http://www.cubrid.org/wiki_apis/entry/cubrid-php-driver .
+..
+FIXME: To download PHP driver or get the latest information, click http://www.cubrid.org/wiki_apis/entry/cubrid-php-driver .

 Installing and Configuring PHP
 ==============================

 The easiest and fastest way to get all applications installed on your system is to install CUBRID, Apache web server, PHP, and CUBRID PHP driver at the same time.

-For details, see http://www.cubrid.org/wiki_apis/entry/install-cubrid-with-apache-and-php-on-ubuntu .
+..
+FIXME: For details, see http://www.cubrid.org/wiki_apis/entry/install-cubrid-with-apache-and-php-on-ubuntu .

 For Linux
 ---------